nailzcat/nailzcat.github.io/README.md

 ### News

-News posts appear in a list that displays an image and a summary of the post, which are specified in the front matter as `image` and `abstract` respectively.
+News posts appear in a list on the [news page](https://nailzcat.github.io/news/) that displays an image and a summary of the post, which are specified in the front matter as `image` and `abstract` respectively.
 The title of each post and its image (if specified) link to the full post, where the content will appear as well as the image.

 ## Running locally